 Revenue.
-The increase in revenue for the three months ended March 31, 2021 as compared to the three months ended March 31, 2020 comprised a \$3.5 million increase in our U.S. revenue and an increase of \$0.1 million in our international revenue, mainly due to an increase in domestic case volumes.
+The increase in revenue for the six months ended June 30, 2021 as compared to the six months ended June 30, 2020 comprised a \$10.5 million increase in our U.S. revenue and an increase of \$1.3 million in our international revenue, mainly due to an increase in case volumes and the impact of the COVID-19 pandemic.
+In March and April 2020, we saw a substantial worldwide reduction in case volumes due to the deferral of elective surgeries.
 Although we saw cases cancelled in January and February 2021 due to COVID-19, March case volumes benefited from an increase in rescheduled cases from November 2020 to February 2021.
-We also attribute case growth to higher sales force productivity, higher numbers of sales personnel, and increased active surgeons due to improved U.S. reimbursement coverage.
+We also attribute case growth to higher sales force productivity, higher numbers of sales personnel, and increase due to surgeons due to improved U.S. reimbursement coverage.

 Gross Profit and Gross Margin.
-Gross profit increased \$3.4 million for the three months ended March 31, 2021 as compared to the three months ended March 31, 2020, mainly driven by higher revenue.
-The gross margin remained consistent at 89% for the three months ended March 31, 2020 primarily due to higher cost of operations to support the growth of the business, offset by lower inventory write-downs.
+Gross profit increased \$11.2 million for the six months ended June 30, 2021 as compared to the six months ended June 30, 2020, mainly driven by higher revenue.
+The gross margin increased to 89% for the six months ended June 30, 2021 as compared to 87% for the six months ended June 30, 2020 primarily due to certain period costs charged directly to cost of operations of \$0.2 million in the second quarter of 2020 as our operations were running at suboptimal capacity due to the COVID-19 pandemic, as well as lower inventory write-downs.